Benjamin-cup/Raydium-Volume-Bot-2.0-Solana/README.md

-# Raydium Volume Bot V3
+# Raydium Volume Bot V2

-This bot is designed to automate the distribution of SOL to multiple wallets and execute endless buy and sell swap transactions simultaneously on the Raydium and Meteora platform.
+This bot is designed to automate the distribution of SOL to multiple wallets and execute endless buy and sell swap transactions simultaneously on the Raydium  platform.
 It leverages Solana's blockchain technology to perform these operations efficiently.
 And add feature to boost volume in Marketplace.

 ### What is the main difference between the former volume booster and the updated one?